-The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures of the Australian Accounting Standards Board (AASB) and the Australian Charities and Not-for-profits Commission Act 2012.
+The financial statements are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures of the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
 The Club is a not-for-profit entity for financial reporting purposes under Australian Accounting Standards.

-Australian Accounting Standards set out accounting policies that the AASB has concluded would result in the financial statements containing relevant information about transactions, events and conditions.
-Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless otherwise stated.
+Australian Accounting Standards set out accounting policies that the AASB has concluded would result in the financial statements containing relevant and reliable information about transactions, events and conditions.
+Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.